Chitosan comes from chitin. Chitin is a polysaccharide found in the exoskeletons of shellfish.

 Chitosan Renal Failure Treatment: Side Effects and Drug Interactions

-- People allergic to shellfish and people with intestinal malabsorption syndromes should not use Chitosan.
+- Pets allergic to shellfish and pets with intestinal malabsorption syndromes should not use Chitosan.

-- Some adverse effects reported were constipation, flatulence, and gastrointestinal distress.
+- Some side effects are constipation, flatulence, and gastrointestinal distress.

 - Chitosan may bind to fat-soluble vitamins and decrease their absorption.